 Kafka (book summary)

-Partitioned log, consumer groups, replication, and key operational trade-offs.
+Partitioned logs, consumer groups, replication, and practical operational trade-offs.

-Queue event structure and placement model inside partitioned log.
+Queue event structure and placement model inside a partitioned log.

 key